 The band has played with leading African musical artists including Kanda Bongo Man, Koffi Olomide, and Awilo Longomba from DR Congo, South Africa’s Mafikizolo band and Zimbabwe’s Oliver Mtukuzi.
 In 2008, they were part of the prestigious world music showcase WOMEX.
 The band electrifies audiences with their infectious music wherever they appear.

 Firm festival favourites, they performed at the Solidarity Social which launched Horizons Festival at HOME for Refugee Week 2021.

 ‘Pure pleasure…toe-tapping soukouss rhythms and sunshine-filled zouk can’t fail to make you smile.’

 Kende Kaka featuring Lady Jay Dee

-Bolton, Manchester and Oldham library services have successfully achieved the Libraries of Sanctuary award in recognition of their work in ensuring libraries are welcoming spaces for people who come to the UK to seek safety and sanctuary.
-They join a handful of library services in the UK that have achieved Library of Sanctuary status.
+Bolton, Manchester and Oldham library services successfully achieved the Libraries of Sanctuary award in recognition of their work in ensuring libraries are welcoming spaces for people who come to the UK to seek safety and sanctuary.
+These Greater Manchester based libraries join a handful of library services in the UK that have achieved this status.

 To achieve the award, libraries are assessed on their cultural sensitivity, their work to reduce the barriers of language and culture, how they work with local refugee support organisations, training given to staff and volunteers, and how they involve refugee communities in creating projects and events.
 Libraries are also asked to celebrate June’s Refugee Week with book displays and/or events.

-This show is part of Community Arts North West’s series of events for the Libraries of Sanctuary initiative in Greater Manchester and is in partnership with Crossing Footprints, Manchester, Bolton, and Oldham Library Services.
+This show was part of Community Arts North West’s series of events for the Libraries of Sanctuary initiative in Greater Manchester and was created in partnership with Crossing Footprints, Manchester, Bolton, and Oldham Library Services.